Raytwo/ARCropolis/README.md

 # ARCropolis

 A Skyline plugin for replacing arbitrary files in Smash Ultimate with files of arbitrary size.
-Made in equal parts by Raytwo and jam1garner.
+Made in equal parts by Raytwo and jam1garner, with lots of help from Shadow as well.
 In-game textures (nutexb) are not currently support.

 **Warning:** Not everything will work.
 Report issues to the issues tab.